Exploratory Analysis · Funnel · 2024

 Reallocate acquisition budget toward high-intent channels

-Shifting investment from Social (0.03% conversion, 65% bounce) toward Referral and Paid Search could improve overall conversion rates without requiring any product changes.
+Shifting budget from Social (0.03% conversion, 65% bounce) toward Referral and Paid Search could lift conversion without changing the product.

 Tools Used

-Google BigQuery was used to query the Google Analytics Sample dataset at scale.
-Data was then processed in Python with Pandas and NumPy, and visualized with Matplotlib.
+Google BigQuery handled querying at scale.
+The analysis was completed in Python with Pandas and NumPy, and visualized with Matplotlib.

 → Full code available on GitHub